The band from Galway plays a blend of traditional Irish, old-time, and bluegrass music they call Celtgrass.

 We Banjo 3 are Enda Scahill (banjo, mandolin, and tenor guitar); Martin Howley (banjo, mandolin, and tenor guitar); David Howley (banjo, vocals, and guitar); and Fergal Scahill (fiddle, guitar, and bodhrán).
 Enda and Fergal are brothers, as are Martin and David, leading to the description, “two sets of brothers in perfect musical harmony.”
 In the space of a few years, they have taken the transatlantic music scene by storm; String Theory, their fourth album released in 2016, topped the Billboard’s World Music charts, making them the first independent Irish band to do so.

 There was time for one final question before this incredible band went on stage: “What do you want to be doing when you are 64?”
-David – be home, happy and with a dog, good coffee and a brewery; Fergal – be alive, and living on an organic farm with a great work/life balance and a wood chipper; Enda – happily married and living an outdoor life, possibly in North America, but somewhere where there is yoga, walking, and fishing; and Martin – surfing, preferably in Doolin, County Clare.
-They all agreed that whatever else they do, they want to continue to make great music and to reach new audiences in ways that are meaningful.
+David – be home, happy, and with a dog, good coffee, and a brewery; Fergal – be alive, and living on an organic farm with a great work/life balance and a wood chipper; Enda – happily married and living an outdoor life, possibly in North America, but somewhere where there is yoga, walking, and fishing; and Martin – surfing, preferably in Doolin, County Clare.
+They all agreed that whatever else they do, they want to continue to make great music and reach new audiences in ways that are meaningful.
 The final words belonged to Enda: “And an Emmy would be nice!”

 To see where We Banjo 3 will be touring visit www.webanjo3.com. ♦